Security compliance workflow for Tallyfy

 task

 Fix what broke.
 Patch the vulnerability.
 Change the credentials.
-Whatever let this happen, make sure it can't happen again.
+Whatever let this happen - make sure it can't happen again.
 Don't just fix the symptom.
 Find the root cause.
-If it was a phishing email, why did your controls fail?
+If it was a phishing email, why didn't your controls catch it?

 7